 Are all the photographs yours?

-I welcome any submissions for reviews that anyone wants to send my way.
-However, I will not guarantee to review any product (it’s based on time and availability and how well the item will fit in with my meal plans and blog schedule).
-Nor will I guarantee to give a positive review, if I do give one.
-I will only guarantee that I’ll give my honest opinion.
-I do sometimes blog about products I use and like (in the “raves” category), and as you look through the photos on my blog, you’ll also see that there are certain brands of things that I use all the time and will wind up in most of my photos (Penzey’s spices are a good example – you’ll see lots of Penzey’s products in my photographs and I’m happy to let people know I use them).
-I do promise that I will always let you know right up front in the body of a post if an item that I review or recommend is one that I was asked to blog about or compensated for in any way.
+I do sometimes blog about products I use and like and as you look through the photos on my blog, you’ll also see that there are certain brands of things that I use all the time and will wind up in most of my photos (Penzey’s spices are a good example – you’ll see lots of Penzey’s products in my photographs and I’m happy to let people know I use them).
+I don’t receive any compensation for those posts, however.

 What’s your comment policy?